Canon M10 versus Canon M100

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the EOS M100 offers a higher resolution of 24 megapixel, compared with 17.9 MP of the EOS M10.
+While the two cameras under review share the same sensor size, the M100 offers a higher resolution of 24 megapixel, compared with 17.9 MP of the M10.
 This megapixel advantage translates into a 16 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the EOS M100 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.30μm for the EOS M10).
-However, it should be noted that the EOS M100 is a somewhat more recent model (by 1 year and 10 months) than the EOS M10, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.
+On the other hand, these sensor specs imply that the M100 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.31μm for the M10).
+However, it should be noted that the M100 is a somewhat more recent model (by 1 year and 10 months) than the M10, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.

 |Canon M10 (⇒ rgt)||APS-C||17.9||5184||3456||1080/30p||22.2||11.4||753||65|

 |Canon M6 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||..||..||..||..|

 |Canon G9 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||21.5||12.3||495||63|

 |Canon M3 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/30p||22.8||11.8||1169||72|